 What do we mean by active listening?
+Discuss with your group.

 You may already know about active listening, you may be very good at it, but it is always worth reminding ourselves what we mean by it, how we do it, and what are the benefits for crew members.